Jim Lynch: Professional career

 The Kansas City Chiefs selected Lynch in the second round of the 1967 NFL/AFL draft.
 From 1967 to 1977, Lynch played for the Chiefs as a right outside linebacker, playing alongside middle linebacker Willie Lanier and left outside linebacker Bobby Bell, both Pro Football Hall of Famers.
-These linebackers were important elements in the Chiefs' defense in their 1969 championship season, and led the defense in the Chiefs' first Super Bowl victory three years later in their first AFL-NFL World Championship (Super Bowl IV).
+These linebackers led the defense in the Chiefs' first Super Bowl victory in 1969.

 Retiring at the end of the 1977 season, Lynch finished his career with 18 sacks, 17 interceptions and 14 fumble recoveries.
 He also scored one touchdown.

 Honors

 Lynch was selected to play in the 1968 AFL All-Star Game.

 In 1988, Lynch was inducted as an inaugural member into the Lima Central Catholic Hall of Fame for athletic achievement.
 In 1990, Lynch was inducted into the Chiefs' Hall of Fame.
 He was inducted into the College Football Hall of Fame in 1992.
 In 2006, Lynch was interviewed for the NFL Network documentary America's Game: The Super Bowl Champions chronicling the 1969 Kansas City Chiefs AFL and World Championship season.